samhattangady/mulki/content/chapter2.md

 little help from petroleum and a matchstick, we had ourselves a campfire.

-As the fire sputtered to life, and the moon shown down on us with all its glory, we all settled down on the soft beach sands, with each of us looking for that perfect balance of cosy, with the warmth of the fire, and the chill of the sea breeze.
+As the fire sputtered to life, and the moon shown down on us with all its glory, we all settled down on the soft beach sands.
+We scuttled slowly, forward and backward, trying to balance the chill sea breeze with the warmth of the campfire.
+Each of us in search of our own perfect pocket of cosiness.

-With the campfire warming us up, and the conversations flowing with the breeze, I could hardly have asked for more.
+With the campfire warming us up, and the conversations flowing in the breeze, I could hardly have asked for more.
 But the universe has its own ways of granting you the things that you never even asked for.

-Turns out, that Walter, the one with the exorbitant luggage, was actually carrying all of that for a reason.
-He reached back around, and opened up one of his bags and took out a guitar.
+Turns out that Walter was actually lugging all that luggage around for a reason.
+As we were talking, he casually reached back around, and opened up one of his bags and took out a guitar.
 My eyes probably glowed brighter than the moon for that one instant.

-I discreetly scooted my sand-covered bottom and moved as close to Walter as I could.
+I discreetly scooted my sand-covered bottom and moved as close to him as I could.
 He spent a few minutes tuning his guitar, and just noodling about.

 And then, it started.